Faculty of Health HDR Scholarships

 PhD Scholarships (up to 3 available)

-Federation University’s Faculty of Health invites applications from highly motivated suitably qualified candidates for a fully funded scholarship* for commencement in Semester 2, 2016.
+Federation University’s Faculty of Health invites applications from highly motivated suitably qualified candidates for a fully funded scholarship* for commencement in Semester 2, 2017.
 Successful applicants will pursue a program of research within a Faculty area of research focus.
-Discipline areas of the Faculty include Human Movement and Sport Sciences; Psychology; Health Sciences, Nursing, Midwifery and Paramedicine.

-Three full scholarships* are available in the following research priority areas.
-Preference will be given to candidates who meet the requirements of the Key Research Priority Areas.
-However, applications are also invited from candidates who meet the requirements of the Faculty’s Further Research Priority Areas detailed below.
+Up to three full scholarships* are available in the following research focus areas.
 Successful applicants will be required to study full time.
 Indigenous Australians are encouraged to apply.
 In the circumstance of insufficient suitably qualified PhD scholarship applicants, Masters by Research scholarships may be considered.

-- Sports Surface Safety: A specific topic will be developed within the area of performance and safety of artificial turf, preferably with a focus on heat or abrasion issues.
+- Sports Surface Safety: A specific topic will be developed within the area of performance and safety of sports surfaces, preferably with a focus on artificial, hybrid or natural turf surfaces.

 All applicants must also submit an Application for Enrolment available on the Higher Degree by Research Apply webpage and identify two academic/professional referees to support their application and email them the Confidential Referee Report Form (docx, 855kb).
 Applicants may be required to attend an interview.